2025 MAZE SOLVING COMPETITION USING INTERACTIVE AGENTS

 The 2025 Maze Solving Competition Using Interactive Agents will be open to receive participants who will try to outperform their competition in solving mazes while accounting for positive and negative interactions among other agents, i.e., other participants.
 The competition will assess the maze-solving tactics and the interaction strategies adopted by participants.
 The interactions among agents will be based on the Prisoner’s Dilemma, where each agent should consider its actions without knowing the actions of the other agent.
 Multi-layer mazes will be used and the total time of solving will be tracked to assess the winners.
 However, the interactions with other agents will have an impact on the final timer, by adding or removing precious seconds to the agent/participant time.

-The competition was built in PEAK framework:
+The competition was built with PEAK framework:

 HOW TO PARTICIPATE